hcloud-k8s/terraform-hcloud-kubernetes/README.md

 The ingress controller uses a default load balancer service to manage external traffic.
 For geo-redundancy and high availability, `ingress_load_balancer_pools` can be configured as an alternative, replacing the default load balancer with the specified pool of load balancers.

+This project has support for Cilium and NGINX ingress controllers.
+The default is NGINX, but Cilium can be selected by setting `ingress_controller_type` to `cilium`.

 ##### Configuring Load Balancer Pools
 To replace the default load balancer, use `ingress_load_balancer_pools` in the Terraform configuration.
 This setup ensures high availability and geo-redundancy by distributing traffic from various locations across all targets in all regions.